jsevenheck/cap-typescript/README.md

 6. **cap-ts-html5-repo-host** - HTML5 Application Repository (hosting)
 7. **cap-ts-html5-repo-runtime** - HTML5 Application Repository (runtime)
 8. **cap-ts-logging** - Application Logging Service (centralized logging)
+9. **cap-ts-cache** - SAP BTP Cache service for distributed rate limiting (Redis protocol backend)

+Bind the cache service (tagged `cache`) so that rate limiting state is shared across application instances.
+The rate limiter uses the service binding by default and only reads `RATE_LIMIT_CACHE_URL` when you explicitly provide a managed cache endpoint (do not point this to self-hosted Redis).

 #### Deployment Commands
 ```bash